egirousi/Arduino/README.md

 📌 Arduino Project README

-Welcome to our Arduino Project!
+Welcome to my Arduino Project!
 This project includes various modules to demonstrate fundamental Arduino functionalities.
 Below is a description of each file:
 _________________________________________________________________________________________________________________________________________________________________
 📂 Project Files
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------